-Total fund balance, governmental funds \$ 934,805 Amounts reported for governmental activities in the Statement of Net Position are different because: Capital assets used in governmental activities are not current financial resources and therefore are not reported in this fund financial statement, but are reported in the governmental activities of the Statement of Net Position.
-1,104,639 Some liabilities, including Compensated Absences, are not due and payable in the current period and are not included in the fund financial statement, but are included in the governmental activities of the Statement of Net Position.
-Accrued compensated absences Net OPEB obligation (218,884) (3,389,934) Net Position (Deficit) of Governmental Activities in the Statement of Net Position \$ (1,569,374)
+Total fund balance, governmental funds

+Amounts reported for governmental activities in the Statement of Net Position are different because:

+Capital assets used in governmental activities are not current financial resources and therefore are not reported in this fund financial statement, but are reported in the governmental activities of the Statement of Net Position.

+Some liabilities, including Compensated Absences, are not due and payable in the current period and are not included in the fund financial statement, but are included in the governmental activities of the Statement of Net Position.

+Net Position (Deficit) of Governmental Activities in the Statement of Net Position